valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 As mentioned before AID is in constant development.
 Recently WI testing was disturbed, because updates to safe mode and tackling a long-standing caching bug caused issues with the AI especially on Griffin.
 As of current revision the dev team says this particular bug is now confined to server side and shouldn't affect new games the same way.
 Regardless, in the future situations might present where development makes experimentation slower.
 Make sure to export and catalog your WI so you can test them out when the AI feels stable enough to your liking.

 CREDITS: Everyone whose name has been mentioned here (you guys rock) and birb for compiling this.
 Everyone who shares their experiments and results to the general public.
 4chan has threads and guides too.
 Go there if you want their guides and sources, some of it is good especially for NSFW.
 The special inputs section especially benefited from their work.
-Happy Holidays.
+Merry Christmas (or whatever holiday you celebrate).
 All this information is free, community provided and now AGPLv3 licensed due to being hosted on github.